jfioasd/minigolf/README.md

 | `n`     |        | Current item in for loop (or `2` if outside of loop) |
 | `s`     |        | swap top two stack items |

 Input is separated by newlines.
 It can contain lists of ints or integers.
+Additionally, strings push a list of codepoints.

 The entire stack is implicitly outputted after the program.